mwllgr/fhem-waterkotte-resuemat-cd4/README.md

 `define Heating WKRCD4 192.168.1.23:2000@9600 60`
 It's basically like a normal define, just change the device to `IP:PORT`.
 (The port is 2000 in our case!)

+## Screenshots
+Check out the `img/` folder of the repository to see some screenshots of SVG-Plots and a ReadingsGroup.

 ## List of get/set values
   * Hz-KlSteilheit
   * Hz-Temp-BasisSoll